OpenFn/lightning/README.md

 ### Problems with `rambo`

-If you're getting this error on Mac M1 chip
+If you are running on Apple silicon (an Apple M1/M2, `macarm`, `aarch64-apple-darwin`) and have already compiled rambo explicitly via `mix compile.rambo' but still see this error:

 ```
 sh: /path_to_directory/Lightning/_build/dev/lib/rambo/priv/rambo: No such file or directory
 sh: line 0: exec: /path_to_directory/Lightning/_build/dev/lib/rambo/priv/rambo: cannot execute: No such file or directory
 ```

-You need to rename `deps/rambo/priv/rambo-mac` to `deps/rambo/priv/rambo`
+You can try renaming `deps/rambo/priv/rambo-mac` to `deps/rambo/priv/rambo`.

+If neither of the approaches above work, please raise an issue.

 #### Starting from scratch